apache/pekko-persistence-dynamodb/README.md

 Installation
 ------------

-This plugin is published to the Maven Central repository with the following names:
+This plugin is not yet released.
+When it is released, it will be published to the Maven Central repository with the following names:

 ~~~
 <dependency>